TUDelft-IN4303-2014/assignments/milestone3-codegen/day10.md

 To figure out how to translate a Jasmin file into a Java class file, inspect the corresponding builder in the Jasmin project.

+### Notes on names in Jasmin

+Even though in MiniJava some keywords are reserved, Jasmin has its own keywords.
+Some Jasmin implementations consider those as reserved, some do not.
+Typical examples are keywords such as `field` or `class`.
+In the Spoofax implementation, we do not reserve these, but other Jasmin implementations might do, particularly if they may not have the latest updates (Debian for example).
+See [StackOverflow](http://stackoverflow.com/questions/10371352/how-to-handle-field-named-as-keywords-in-jasmin) for more information about this.

 ## Challenges

 Challenges are meant to distinguish excellent solutions from good solutions.
 Typically, they are less guided and require more investigation and programming skills.